bimspot/bcf-toolkit/src/bcf-toolkit/README.md

 ```

 Furthermore `BCF` archive can be consumed as a stream.
 The version of the source
-is established by the code, the aimed BCF version must be set.
-Then the class
+is established by the code, then the class lets the nested converter object to
-lets the nested converter object to do the conversion accordingly.
+do the conversion to BCF 3.0 accordingly.

 ```csharp
 using BcfToolkit;